-The Pupil Personnel Services Department administers Special Education, English as a New Language (ENL), Homeless Education, Title I programs and other federal and state grant programs across the school district.
+The Pupil Personnel Services Department administers Special Education, Homeless Education, Student Registration and other programs across the school district.

 Director, Pupil Personnel Services